'The Power of the Dog' wins best picture at UK's BAFTAs

 Kenneth Branagh’s semi-autobiographical “Belfast,” the story of a childhood overshadowed by Northern Ireland’s violent “Troubles,” was named best British film.

-Ariana DeBose was named best supporting actress for her performance as Anita in musical “West Side Story,” and the supporting actor prize went to Troy Kotsur for “Coda,” in which he plays the deaf father of a hearing daughter.
+Ariana DeBose was named best supporting actress for her performance as Anita in Steven Spielberg's lavish musical “West Side Story.”
+The supporting actor prize went to Kotsur for “CODA,” in which he plays the deaf father of a hearing daughter.
 Kotsur, who is also Oscar-nominated, is the first deaf actor to win a BAFTA.

 “Have you considered maybe a deaf James Bond?” he asked in his speech, delivered in sign language.